windingwind/zotero-better-notes/README.md

 - Go to the Extensions page and then click the gear icon in the top right.
 - Select `Install Add-on from file`.
 - Browse to where you downloaded the `.xpi` file and select it.
-- Restart Zotero, by clicking `restart now` in the extensions list where the Zotero PDF Translate plugin is now listed.
+- Restart Zotero, by clicking `restart now` in the extensions list where the plugin is now listed.

 ## Easy to Use